Linuszackrisson/skalen/README.md

 ## Overview

-Skålen is a simple web page created with a touch of humor, born from an inside joke within an old group of friends.
+Skålen is a simple web page created with a touch of humor, born from an inside joke among a group of old friends.
 The idea came to life during LAN events, where choosing which game to play was always a challenge due to the vast array of available games.

 With Skålen, users can list the games they are considering playing, and Skålen will randomly select a game for them.
-Additionally, it has a feature to randomize teams and ensure a fair gaming experience.
+Additionally, it offers a feature to randomize teams and ensure a fair gaming experience.
 Say goodbye to decision anxiety and start playing quickly and fairly!

 ## Usage